llouisiane/ImageProcessing/README.md

 - use parameters from configuration file config.txt, command line argument: path of the configuration file
 - input: preprocessed pictures, updated_states.txt, updated_error_covariance.txt
 - output: trajectories plotted on preprocessed images (pred_ORIGINAL_NAME)

+## compile instructions
+- There is a makefile in each build folder
+- You may have to adapt the opencv paths in the makefiles